otrv4/otrv4/otrv4.md

 1. Requests prekey messages from the untrusted server.
 2. For each Prekey message received from the server:
-    * Verifies the Prekey message as defined on the [Prekey message](#prekey-message) section.
+    * Verifies the Prekey message as defined in the [Prekey message](#prekey-message) section.
     * Picks a compatible version of OTR listed in Bob's profile.
       If the versions are incompatible, Alice does not send any further